sourabhchaki/cascalog-cascading-test/README.md

 - This is a simple test to check cascading flow preparation/compilation time.
 Observarion here: Cascading job preparation time is increasing in non linear fashion as number of jobs increases.
-- This also an example of running jcascalog as a simple java program using maven instead of Leiningen.
+- This is also an example of running jcascalog as a simple java program using maven instead of Leiningen.

 # Execution Steps: